 Located on the coast of Devon in the South West of England, Plymouth is Britain’s Ocean City.
 With a beautiful waterfront and harbour that includes a lovingly restored 1935 Art Deco lido, and plenty of stunning surrounding countryside, our thriving city offers a wealth of inspiration alongside vibrant culture and world-class events to over 35,000 students.

 There’s something special about the way that music, art and film blend in Plymouth.
 And we are actively involved in an intergenerational placemaking project that is transforming the city into the regional capital of visual arts – reflected in investment from Arts Council England.
-Contemporary arts venues like KARST house innovative contemporary art exhibitions and residencies, whilst the college houses our own well-established Gallery and independent arthouse cinema.
+Contemporary arts venues like KARST house innovative contemporary art exhibitions and residencies, whilst the college houses our own well-established gallery, MIRROR and independent arthouse cinema.
 You’ll find live music venues where you can catch local and touring bands, as well as DIY creative communities and community interest companies springing up all over the city.

 Devonport’s £7.2 million Market Hall regeneration project, led by the Real Ideas Organisation, has created a digital centre for arts, community activity and enterprise, generating jobs and opportunities.

-The college’s Gallery plays host to major exhibitions and artists, including British Art Show 7 (with British Art Show 9 set to return to Plymouth in 2021), and shows by the likes of Martin Parr and Rose Wylie.
+MIRROR, the college’s onsite art gallery plays host to major exhibitions and artists, including British Art Show 7 (with British Art Show 9 set to return to Plymouth in 2021), and shows by the likes of Martin Parr and Rose Wylie.
 Across Plymouth, creative events and exhibitions like We The People Are The Work, The Atlantic Project, Plymouth Art Weekender and Rebel Film Festival have welcomed internationally renowned names to the city, including Oscar-winning filmmaker Mia Bays, Ryoji Ikeda, Postcommodity collective, and Turner prize nominated artist Ciara Phillips.

 Alongside the city’s much loved creative spaces, a host of newly developed centres for arts and enterprise have recently opened.
 The Box is the new home for Plymouth’s museum and city archives, with a £40 million rebuild opened in September 2020, housing seven large-scale permanent galleries, including collections from the South West Film and Television Archive.